ghfazevedo/ghfazevedo.github.io/content/teaching/Phylogenomics/index.md

 ---
 title: Introduction to the Use of Genomic Data in Phylogenetic Systematics
-summary: A tutorial for processing genomic/transcriptomic data for phylogentics used in the UFMG grad course
+summary: A tutorial used in the UFMG grad course
 date: 2021-10-1
 type: docs
 math: false